 Once you've added your site to Chinafy, the platform scans and duplicates your site to create a 'clean' China version.
-Your side undergoes a series of optimisations, resource replacements, and then once this process is complete - all you have to do is make a quick update to your DNS to 'Go Live' The results are almost immediate, and easily verifiable.
+Your site undergoes a series of optimizations, resource replacements, and then once this process is complete - all you have to do is make a quick update to your DNS to 'Go Live' The results are almost immediate and easily verifiable.

 So, does Squarespace work in China?
 Out of the box, no.